nasa/GeneLab-Training/On-Demand/Access_Processing_JN.md

 <br>

-9. This will open the first of three Jupyter Notebooks (JNs), titled "RNAseq proccessing: fastq to counts":
+9. This will open the first of three Jupyter Notebooks (JNs), titled "RNAseq processing: fastq to counts":
    > _Note: The steps to be completed for MODULE 2 and MODULE 3 are indicated below._

 ![01-processing](https://github.com/user-attachments/assets/d3fa5516-7e34-4f48-8365-9fbd9d39e0fa)